Guide to studying Sociology

-- Sociology is the scientific study of behaviour by people in the society in which they live, how it came about, is organised and developed, and what it may become in the future.
+Sociology is the scientific study of behaviour by people in the society in which they live, how it came about, how it's organised and developed and what it may become in the future.

-- Sociology is a social science.
-Studying it uses methods of empirical investigation and critical analysis, which allows you to understand people as they adapt and change to order and disorder.
+It's a social science.
+Studying Sociology uses methods of empirical investigation and critical analysis, which allows you to understand people as they adapt and change to order and disorder.

-- Sociology teaches you to hold those in power to account.
+Sociology teaches you to hold those in power to account.
 Why do governments do as they do?
 Why should we accept these norms?
-If you like a good argument, sociology is right up your alley.
+By studying societal behaviour we can make comparisons, attempt to solve issues and gain a rational understanding of some of society's more frustrating habits.

 - BA Social Anthropology